cavo789/marknotes/readme.md

 4. `/docs/marknotes/settings.json`
 5. `/docs/marknotes/fr/settings.json`

-And one more step : you can name the file `my_note.json` and store it in the same folder of  `my_note.md` so the file will only apply for that specific note and not every note of the folder.
+And one more step: you can name the file `my_note.json` and store it in the same folder of  `my_note.md` so the file will only apply for that specific note and not every note of the folder.

 ---